Abdullah-F/chat_app/README.md

 ## Api end points:
 No authentication is made yet in the app so you can try `GET` requests in the browser directy, and use [curl](https://curl.se/docs/manpage.html) for other requests.
 * `GET    /subjects` for retriving the subjects from the api (no pagination yet is done in the app)
-* `POST   /subjects` for creating subjects, the returned response will be a json object containing the token.
+* `POST   /subjects` for creating subjects, the returned response will be a json object containing the token. you have to send the subject name in the payload.
 * `POST   /subjects/:subject_token/chats` for creating a chat in a specific topic.
 The order of the chat will be returned and same applies when creating messages.
 * `GET    /subjects/:subject_token/chats/:order` for showing a chat in a subject using its order (its number in the subject it belongs to)
 * `DELETE /subjects/:subject_token/chats/:order` for deletig a specific chat.